National Democratic Party (Egypt): Gamal Abdel Nasser (1952–1970)

-President Anwar El Sadat (1970–1981)
+Anwar Sadat (1970–1981)

-Gamel Nasser died while holding office in 1970, and his Vice-President and successor, President Anwar El Sadat, began a four-phased approach to introducing a multi-party system: he issued the 1974 October Paper; he established manaber (platforms); he formed the Misr Party (ASPE); and finally in 1978 he formed the National Democratic Party.
+Gamel Nasser died while holding office in 1970, and his Vice-President and successor, President Anwar Sadat, began a four-phased approach to introducing a multi-party system: he issued the 1974 October Paper; he established manaber (platforms); he formed the Misr Party (EASP); and finally in 1978 he formed the National Democratic Party.

 In the October Paper, Sadat reaffirmed his commitment to establishing a constitutional democratic government, preserving Egypt's socialist character, and rejecting the "theory of the single party" and acknowledged calls for a multi-party system.
 The October Paper also announced Egypt's new economic policy as combining Arab capital, Western technology, and the state's abundant resources in an effort to transform the Egyptian economy.
 The new economic policy became known as al-Infitah al-Iqtisadi (the Economic Opening, or Open Door policy).

 President Sadat's October Paper and political reform were motivated by self-preservation, not democratic idealism.
 Perceiving the Arab Socialist Union as a potential threat to his Presidency, Sadat divided the ASU into three ideological platforms.
 He then disbanded the ASU entirely in 1977 and endowed these bodies the official status of political parties in preparation for upcoming parliamentary elections.
 On 9 July 1978, Sadat announced the formation of his own political party drawing from the centre wing of the ASU, the National Democratic Party.
 It was formally approved on 2 October 1978.
 Soon thereafter, some 250 MPs of the People's Assembly hurried to join the President's new party.
 Dr. Maye Kassem of the American University in Cairo summarizes the transition from the ASU to the NDP thusly:

 This move was undoubtedly related to the fact that the President's party would ensure for its members' direct access to state resources.
 The main point, however, is that since most of the NDP's members were originally members of the disbanded ASU, its creation was more the result of presidential instigation than of pressures from an organized constituency.
 Put differently, the mass conversion from "socialist" to "democratic" ideology implied not only the desire to remain under direct presidential patronage but also that the emergence of the ruling NDP was no more reflective of constituency interests than the ASU was under Nasser's party system.